eclipse-packaging/packages/RELEASING.md

 **Steps for all Milestones and RCs:**

 - [ ] Check for bad links to Bugzilla (other things?) especially in `epp.website.xml`
-- [ ] Look at renaming zips for mac
 - [ ] Make sure any outstanding reviews are progressing - e.g. file IP logs, get PMC approval, etc.
   - For 2022-03 there is no review planned, next review expected to be a progress review around 2022-06
 - [ ] Ensure that the [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) is green<!-- or yellow (yellow means some files have failed to notarize which can be handled later on in this process)-->.
 Resolving non-green builds will require tracking down problems and incompatibilities across all Eclipse participating projects. [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev) mailing list is a good place to start when tracking such problems.